AI Scribes in Your Practice: Your Responsibilities

 As a physician, you are responsible for your documentation.
 If you are assisted in crafting your patient notes, whether from AI or a human, you must review, edit and finalize all notes under your name.

-The CMPA does not oppose the use of AI scribes but reminds physicians to ensure patient chart entries accurately reflect the patient encounter.
+The Canadian Medical Protective Association (CMPA) does not oppose the use of AI scribes but reminds physicians to ensure patient chart entries accurately reflect the patient encounter.
 Physicians should review and correct any AI-generated text for the patient’s chart in a timely way, just as you would if a resident or human scribe had helped prepare the notes.
 You can review the CPSM Standard of Patient Documentation here.

 Despite how far the tools have come, generative AI has limitations and risks, especially when applied to writing patient documentation.
 Aside from privacy concerns, AI risks can include: